-Pre-Requisite: enrollment in MSN Nursing Education track.
-This course focuses on the nurse educator role by creating the foundational components of learning principles, pedagogical approaches, teaching strategies and information systems technology.
+(Prerequisite: MSN student enrolled in the Nursing Education track) This course focuses on the nurse educator role by creating the foundational components of learning principles, pedagogical approaches, teaching strategies and information systems technology.

 5315.
-Leadership in Nursing Education II: Best Practices in Assessment and Measurement (3:3:0 WB)
+Leadership in Nursing Education II: Best Practices in Assessment and Measurement

-Pre-Requisite or concurrent enrollment: 5314.
-This course focuses on measurement theory and its practical application in assessment of learning outcomes.
+(Prerequisite or concurrent enrollment in NURS 5314) This course focuses on measurement theory and its practical application in assessment of learning outcomes.
 Didactic, clinical and simulation learning environments are evaluated.

 5316.
-Leadership in Nursing Education III: Best Practices for Curriculum Development and Program Evaluation (3:3:0 WB)
+Leadership in Nursing Education III: Best Practices for Curriculum Development and Program Evaluation (3:3:0 O)

-Pre-Requisite or concurrent enrollment: 5315.
-This course focuses on the concepts and components of course development, implementation, evaluation, and revision in academic, continuing nursing education, or staff development settings will be emphasized as critical elements of the nurse educator role.
+(Prerequisite or concurrent enrollment in NURS 5315) This course focuses on the concepts and components of course development, implementation, evaluation, and revision in academic, continuing nursing education, or staff development settings will be emphasized as critical elements of the nurse educator role.

 5317.
-Comprehensive Clinical Care (3:2:1)
+Comprehensive Clinical Care (CL) (3:2:1 O)

-Prerequisite: MSN student in enrolled in the nursing education specialty track.
-Utilizing knowledge and skills from the core curriculum, this course builds on the opportunity for the nurse educator to employ the skills of risk analysis, complex care planning with multiple disciplines, skillful use of technology for care coordination as well as efficient use of resources for quality patient care, staff and student development.
+(Prerequisite: MSN student enrolled in the Nursing Education track) Utilizing knowledge and skills from the core curriculum, this course builds on the opportunity for the nurse educator to employ the skills of risk analysis, complex care planning with multiple disciplines, skillful use of technology for care coordination as well as efficient use of resources for quality patient care, staff and student development.

 N5320.
-Diagnostic Methods for Advanced Nursing Practice (CL)
+Diagnostic Methods for Advanced Nursing Practice (CL) (3:2:3.5 O)

-(3:1.5:5.25 WB)